Silvergab/portafolio-personal/README.md

 ## Usage Instructions

-Open the project folder and navigate to:
+Open the project folder and navigate to: <br>
 /src/components/<br>
 There you will find all the components used, and you can edit your information accordingly.